Quick Facts: Earning an Ed.D. in Kentucky

 Educational Leadership Professional Groups

-- Kentucky Education Cooperatives: Cooperatives provide assistance and expertise to member school districts.
+- Kentucky Educational Cooperatives: Cooperatives provide assistance and expertise to member school districts.
 This includes comprehensive educational services and programs that support member districts and their schools in their school improvement efforts.
 Member districts also work through the cooperatives to maximize their purchasing power.

 Note: You’ll notice that some state and national educator organizations have funds and scholarships available for continuing education (e.g. Ed.D.).
 Check the association website and ask about opportunities.